JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 ### Creating a CValue<T>

-`CValue<T>` type is used to pass by-value parameters to C function calls.
+`CValue<T>` type is used to pass by-value parameters to a C function call.
 We use `cValue` function to create `CValue<T>` object instance.
 The function requires a [lambda function with a receiver](../../reference/lambdas.html#function-literals-with-receiver) to initialize the underlying C type in-place.
 The function declared as follows: